 Pore network modeling

-OpenPNM is an open source pore network modeling package developed in collaboration with Prof. Gostick at McGill University with founding sponsorship from the Automotive Fuel Cell Cooperation.
+OpenPNM is an open source pore network modeling package developed in collaboration with the Automotive Fuel Cell Cooperation and Prof. Gostick at McGill University, who is the lead developer.
 Together with our collaborators, we developed this package to provide the scientific and engineering community with a ready-made framework for performing pore network simulations that can be used to investigate the flows of liquids and gases in clean energy devices, such as fuel cells.